Final Exam Study Guide

 - How to use the git commands

-- How to write a markdown file that contains images and proper headings
+- How to write a markdown file that contains images and proper formatting

 - How to convert a markdown file to pdf